"The earlier you ask for help, the more options are on the table" - Dr. Sauter

 - At least four courses (3+ credits each) per semester

-- At least a 2.0 cumulative average (2.5 for Social Work & Nursing)
+- At least a 2.0 cumulative average (Note that Social Work & Nursing require a 2.5)

 Be careful and watch for some of these warning signs, as they could indicate trouble.
 If you are concerned with any of these issues, speak with your advisor or schedule an appointment in the Dean's Office to discuss your options.
 The earlier you seek help, the more options are available that may assist you.

 - Poor attendance - Missing classes can greatly affect your final grade.
 Be sure to check your syllabi for class attendance policies.